 SUSTAINABLE FASHION TOOL

 Google is building a data analytics and machine learning tool that will enable apparel brands to make more responsible sourcing decisions.
-It will allow companies to analyze how exactly the production of raw materials they is linked to key environmental factors such as air pollution, greenhouse gas emissions, land use and water scarcity.
+It will allow companies to analyze how exactly the production of raw materials they use is linked to key environmental factors such as air pollution, greenhouse gas emissions, land use and water scarcity.
 As well as determining the impact of producing these raw materials, the tool will also compare the impacts in different regions.
 Google has already teamed up with Stella McCartney and is establishing collaboration with other fashion companies.

 https://cloud.google.com/solutions/retail/